Samirhadiyal/Samirhadiyal/README.md

 ### 🚀 About Me

-Machine Learning Engineer | Computer Engineering Student at AVPTI | Developing Data-Driven AI Solutions.
+Machine Learning Engineer | Developing Data-Driven AI Solutions.
 <br>
 I enjoy working at the intersection of **data, logic, and clean system design**.